AlexZades/Imagen/README.md

-# PixelVault - Image Hosting Platform
+# Imagen:PixelVault - Image Hosting Platform

 A self-hosted image hosting and browsing platform with AI-powered image generation using ComfyUI.
+I made this for myself using dyad but if it sounds like something you want to run feel free to try it.

+Users can't directly generate images using this service, instead the service generates images based on the tags and parameters of uploaded and liked images.
+In other words, new images are generated based on user behvaior preferences.
+## Requirments
+You need a computer capable of running SDXL models comfortably or you will frequently run into OOM errors.
+(1ggb of vram or more)
+I've only tested this on NVIDIA gpus so I'm not sure if it will run on other hardware.

 ## Features

-- **Image Hosting**: Upload and share images with automatic thumbnail generation
+- **Image Hosting**: Upload and share images
-- **AI Generation**: Generate images using ComfyUI with LoRA support
+- **Image Generation**: AI Generated images using ComfyUI with LoRA support
 - **Auto-Generation**: Automated image generation for all users based on preferences
-- **Smart Tagging**: Automatic simple tags tracking with PostgreSQL triggers
 - **User System**: Registration, login, and user profiles
 - **Like/Dislike**: Engage with images through likes and dislikes
 - **Search & Filter**: Find images by tags, styles, and simple tags